Join the Phoenix Residence on September 19 at Lake Calhoun to raise funds for individuals with disabilities

 Help The Phoenix Residence continue to provide programs and services to enrich the lives of those we serve – donate today!

-Contact your local legislator to express the need to support Minnesotans with disabilities and the services they deserve.
-Share your story - you can make a difference!
+Contact your local legislator to express the need to support the 5% rate increase.
+Share your story - YOU can make a difference!

 Make a difference in the lives of adults with disabilities!
 We are currently looking for caring individuals who would like to participate in activities with the individuals we serve